Shigeru Ishiba: Personal life

 He is the head of an intraparty ramen society that was established to promote the dish.
 Ishiba became the first prime minister to attend the Tokyo Girls Collection fashion show on 1 March 2025, seeking to promote a “cute, lively and cool” Japan, notably sporting a pair of jeans and sneakers.
-The event doubled as a promotion for the 2025 Osaka World Expo that is set to take place in April.
+The event doubled as a promotion for the 2025 Osaka World Expo that took place the following April.

-Despite being members of opposing parties, Ishiba is personal friends with CDP Leader Yoshihiko Noda, the leader of the opposition since 2024.
+Despite being members of opposing parties, Ishiba is personally friends with CDP Leader Yoshihiko Noda, the leader of the opposition since 2024.
 He is also on good personal terms with Ishin co-leader Seiji Maehara, bonding over their shared love and appreciation of trains and occasionally riding trains together.

 Ishiba made headlines when he allowed a Japan Self-Defense Forces vehicle to be displayed at the Shizuoka Hobby Show, a trade fair for plastic and radio-controlled models.
 During the visit of former United States Ambassador to Japan Howard Baker in 2002, Ishiba presented a plastic model of the Lockheed P-3 Orion in their meeting at his office.
-When the Russian Defence Minister visited Japan, Ishiba was said to have stayed up all night assembling a plastic model of the aircraft carrier Admiral Kuznetsov.
+When the Russian defence minister visited Japan, Ishiba was said to have stayed up all night assembling a plastic model of the aircraft carrier Admiral Kuznetsov.

 Ishiba is also known to be a heavy smoker.